AleroGroup/GMC-website/README.md

 # gmc_client

-> This is the client side for the GMC project
+> this is the gmc client website

 ## Build Setup